premail/website/docs/01-overview/03-usage/03-settings.md

 file at the root of your project you created.

-Here you'll find options for setting the names of your `designs` and `emails` directories, which will hold individual designs and emails, respectively.
-You can also change the name of the primary template file (`index.hbs`, by default).
+Here you'll find options for setting the names of your `designs` and `emails` directories, which will hold individual designs and emails, respectively, and the subdirectory where you want compiled emails to be saved.

-Under "Email-building options," you'll see preferences you can set on the rendered emails such as whether to generate a plain-text version.